 In just a few years, IREC has established itself as a national thought leader in development of shared renewables programs.
 Recent studies show that only about one-quarter of U.S. households are able to install solar on their roofs.
 The reasons are varied, but stakeholders agree that well-designed shared solar programs give the remaining three-quarters of the potential market a fair chance to participate.
 IREC has developed and promoted shared solar program model rules, spoken at dozens of conferences and forums, and worked closely with numerous stakeholders and staff at dozens of public utilities commissions and utilities — to make sure shared renewables programs become more prevalent in the U.S.

-IREC’s regulatory team is currently working on development of a shared solar program in San Diego Gas & Electric Company’s service territory, and supporting development of shared solar programs in California, Wisconsin, Nebraska, Texas and Massachusetts, and at several municipal and cooperative utilities across the country.
-While other renewable sources, such as wind, offer potentially shared energy generation, solar is currently the most prominent of shared renewables programs.
+IREC’s regulatory team has recently or is currently working on development of shared solar programs in California, Minnesota, Colorado, Massachusetts, Wisconsin, Nebraska, and Texas, and at several municipal and cooperative utilities across the country.